casadoj/mekong_usecase/_sources/0_general_setup.md

 They are included in the folder _maps_, classified according to topics (_channels_, _general_, _lakes_...).
 This organization is voluntary, you can find your own way to organize the maps, as long as you reference them correctly in the settings file.

 The specific maps for this case study were created by cutting the global maps to the catchment defined by our oulet gauging stations.
-The `cutmaps` tool from the [LISFLOOD utilities repository](https://github.com/ec-jrc/lisflood-utilities) allows you to perform this cut.
-The GloFAS team created the global maps with following the protocol explained [here](https://ec-jrc.github.io/lisflood-code/4_Static-Maps-introduction/); these maps have a spatial resolution of 1 arcminute and will be publicly available in 2023.
-The previous guidelines might be helpful for users who need to develop their own static maps, for instance, with a different spatial resolution.
+The `cutmaps` tool from the [LISFLOOD utilities repository](https://github.com/ec-jrc/lisflood-utilities) allows you to perform this task.

+LISFLOOD requires a set of maps that define catchment properties such as topography, soil properties, land use, etc. LISFLOOD users are encouraged to produce their own maps following the protocol explained [here](https://ec-jrc.github.io/lisflood-code/4_Static-Maps-introduction/).
+European maps at 1 arcminute resolution and global maps at 3 arcminute resolution will be publicly available in 2023.

 #### 2.1.1 Static maps